This week, Mary Glickman, the author of Home in the Morning , National Jewish Book Award Fiction Finalist

 When I speak to book groups, I like to point out that the feedback I receive from readers is invaluable as it helps me understand what I have accomplished and informs my next work.
 I had a 30 year history of writing novels before publication, so I can say with authority: While many of us write in the dark, the glory of publication is that we no longer write in a vacuum.
 Writing and reading.
 Reading and response.
 As they say, it’s a process!

-Mary Glickman has authored five novels, Home in the Morning, National Jewish Book Award Finalist in Fiction’s One More River, Marching to Zion, An Undisturbed Peace, listed by Southern Living as a best novel of 2016, and By the Rivers of Babylon.
-She lives on Johns Island, South Carolina, with her husband, Stephen, and two demanding cats.
+Born on the South Shore of Boston, Mary Glickman is the prolific author of Southern Jewish historical novels, including National Jewish Book Awards Finalist in Fiction’s One More River and An Undisturbed Peace, listed by Southern Living as a best novel of 2016.
+Ain’t No Grave is her sixth novel.
+She lives on Wadmalaw Island, SC, with her husband.